Maps and location services – FAQs

 First, make sure you have enabled location tracking for the device.
-If the feature is enabled, on the device, open the Hexnode MDM or Hexnode for Work app, find the location pin icon to the top right corner and tap on it.
+If the feature is enabled, on the device, open the Hexnode MDM or Hexnode for Work app, find the location pin icon in the top right corner, and tap on it.
 This will prompt a text box where you can attach a note along with the check-in details.
 Tap Send to confirm.

-8. Where are the location notes send from the device available?
+8. Where are the location notes sent from the device available?

 Location notes are notes added while sending location data to Hexnode from the user’s device.
 These notes will be visible under the Location History report.
 You may access the report from Reports > Location Reports > Location History.

-9. How accurate are the location data sent from the devices?
+9. How accurate is the location data sent from the devices?